Skip to main content

 Florida: The Undisputed Winter RV Capital

-No state draws more winter RVers than Florida.
-When the rest of the country is dealing with snow and ice, Florida delivers 70°F afternoons, beaches, wildlife, and more state parks per capita than almost any other state.
+Florida's most coveted campsite — a bayside spot at Bahia Honda State Park in the Keys — books out within hours of the reservation window opening, nearly a year before the travel date.
+That single fact tells you everything about how serious Florida RV camping is.
+When the rest of the country is buried in snow, Florida delivers mild afternoons often reaching the 60s and 70s (especially December through February), beaches, wildlife, and more state parks per capita than almost any other state in the South.
 The challenge isn't finding good places to stay — it's the competition.
-Top Florida RV parks and state park campgrounds book 11 months out for peak season (December–March).
 This guide covers when to go, what to book early, and the best parks across the state's different regions.

 When to Visit Florida by RV

-- November–April (peak season): The ideal Florida RV window.
-Comfortable temperatures (60s–80s), minimal humidity, and minimal bug pressure.
+• November–April (peak season): The ideal Florida RV window.
+Comfortable temperatures (60s–80s), low humidity, and minimal bug pressure.
 Prices are highest and availability tightest.
-Reserve early — many snowbirds book the same site for weeks or months in advance.
+Many snowbirds claim the same site for weeks or months — often booking before you've started planning your trip.

-- May and October (shoulder): Good weather with lower prices and better availability.
-May can be warm and humid toward the end; October is generally excellent.
+• May and October (shoulder): Good weather with lower prices and better availability.
+May warms up fast toward the end; October is generally the sleeper pick of the year.

 Florida Keys and South Florida

 Long Key State Park (Long Key): Another Keys gem with oceanside sites and excellent snorkeling in the lagoon.
-Slightly less well-known than Bahia Honda — slightly better availability, though still competitive.
+Slightly less famous than Bahia Honda, which means slightly better odds — though "slightly better" in the Keys still means competitive.
+Worth having as a backup when you're hunting for dates.

-John Pennekamp Coral Reef State Park (Key Largo): North end of the Keys with the nation's first undersea park.
-Boat snorkeling and diving trips to the reef are outstanding.
-RV sites with electric hookups available.
+John Pennekamp Coral Reef State Park (Key Largo): The north gateway to the Keys and home to the nation's first undersea park.
+Boat snorkeling and diving trips out to the reef are the main draw.
+RV sites with electric hookups available — a solid pick if you want the Keys experience without going all the way down the chain.

 Gulf Coast